 Glossary of words, phrases and acronyms used in air quality monitoring and reporting.

 The air pollutants monitored by the Office of Environment and Heritage and used in the Air Quality Index (AQI) are ozone, carbon monoxide, sulfur dioxide, nitrogen dioxide and air particles.
-Visibility is also measured and reported.
+Visibility (NEPH) is also measured and reported.
 These measurements are used in reporting the AQI which is a simple but effective way to communicate how air quality compares across regions and pollutants.